 They do exist, and they are essentially what we just covered in the previous paragraphs.
 They send the video feed through a wireless signal, but they are supplied electrical power 24/7.
 Vivint is a great example of these hybrid systems.
 In the event of a power outage, the entire security system will continue to operate on battery backup for 24-48 hours.
 Each sensor and camera has a battery backup, and the central Smart Hub that receives the data runs on battery backup as well.

 This is especially important if the thieves attempt to outwit the security system by turning off your homes power.
-You can read up on how this actually happened in my neighborhood here.
+You can read up on how this actually happened in my neighborhood in my Top 10 home security tips.

 The most important aspects you gain from this are: